 Gemma is supported by National Careers Service

-“I needed to overcome my carriers and fears having left schools without taking qualifications.”
+“I needed to overcome my barriers and fears having left school without taking qualifications.”

 Gemma left school at 16 without taking her GCSEs.
 She was a young parent and felt her dyslexia held her back leaving her with low self-confidence.